Defined term

 PR for AI Search

-The discovery interface changed.
-For most of the past two decades, a brand's content strategy and media strategy operated in parallel but were not causally connected in any measurable way.
-A Forbes mention helped brand perception.
-Whether it helped search visibility was indirect and lagged.
+For most of the past two decades, media coverage and search visibility operated in parallel without a measurable causal link.
+A Forbes mention improved brand perception.
+Whether it helped search rankings was indirect and lagging.

 AI search collapsed that gap.
-When a buyer asks ChatGPT which vendor leads a category, or asks Perplexity to recommend a software platform, the answer is assembled from a retrieval pool.
-That pool draws heavily from journalism, industry publications, and credible third-party sources — not from the brand's own website.
+When a buyer asks ChatGPT which vendor leads a category, or asks Perplexity to recommend a platform, the answer is synthesized from a retrieval pool that draws heavily from journalism, industry publications, and credible third-party sources — not from the brand's own website.

-AuthorityTech's research on earned versus owned AI citation rates found a 325% higher AI citation rate for earned media distribution compared to owned content alone.
-Muck Rack's December 2025 analysis of more than one million AI-cited links found that 94% came from non-paid sources, with earned media accounting for 82% of the total.
-For discovery-style questions — the queries where buyers are first forming their vendor shortlist — the dependence on earned media sources was even higher.
+AuthorityTech's research on earned versus owned AI citation rates measured a 325% higher AI citation rate for earned media distribution compared to owned content alone.
+Muck Rack's analysis of more than one million AI-cited links found that 94% came from non-paid sources, with earned media accounting for 82% of the total.
+For discovery-style queries — where buyers first form their vendor shortlist — the dependence on earned sources was even higher.

-Traditional PR earned attention because publications transferred trust to the brands they covered.
-A reporter at TechCrunch writing about your product was borrowing TechCrunch's credibility for your company.
+Traditional PR earned attention because publications transferred credibility to the brands they covered.
+A TechCrunch feature borrowed TechCrunch's authority for your company's benefit.
 Readers followed the signal.

-PR for AI search operates on the same trust-transfer logic, but the reader is a model.
-AI systems are trained to identify authoritative sources, and retrieval-augmented generation architectures prefer content from high-trust third-party domains when generating answers.
-The Princeton and Georgia Tech GEO study demonstrated that content structure and source authority materially affect whether a source is selected and shown in generative outputs.
+PR for AI search operates on the same trust-transfer mechanism, but the first reader is now a model.
+AI systems are trained to identify authoritative sources, and retrieval-augmented generation (RAG) architectures weight content from high-trust third-party domains when constructing answers.
+The Princeton and Georgia Tech GEO study demonstrated that source authority and content structure materially affect whether a source is selected and cited in generative outputs.

 | Traditional PR goal | PR for AI search goal |